OpenVPN/openvpn-build/windows-msi/README.rst

    bin`` folder.
 The ``tapctl.exe`` requires elevation, therefore it should be digitally signed at least.

+   If the code signing is performed on Windows, see ``sign-openvpn.bat`` as a suggestion.

 3. Adjust ``version.md4``.
 It is important to increment ``PRODUCT_VERSION``
    *and* ``PRODUCT_VERSION_GUID`` on each release.
 MSI upgrading logic relies on this.